BeataTomasik/Portfolio/README.md

 ---
 # About me
 **Hello, my name is Beata Tomasik.
 I have graduated from the Faculty of Political Sciences of the Maria Curie-Skłodowska University in Lublin and I have completed postgraduate studies - Human resource management at the Warsaw School of Economics.
 I have always been interested in software development and software testing.
-My goal is to acquire new technical skills, which will help me to expand my knowledge of software testing.**.
+My goal is to acquire new technical skills, which will help me to expand my knowledge of software testing**.

 ---
 ## Tools